Puppet-Finland/doc/README.md

         }
     }

-This two-pronged approach to handling operating system differences has proven itself in practice.
+The two-pronged approach to handling operating system differences - params class and conditional statements - has proven itself in practice.

 Managing configuration complexity
 =================================